Sunday, October 7, 2012

 ReplyDelete

-12. I would love to use this activity but I can't find the link to the cards.
-I tried the one in a comment posted above but it doesn't work.
-Could you please send it?
+12. I would also love to use this, but I can not find the link to the flashcards as well.
+Could you send it.
+Thank you

 ReplyDelete